Quantum computing and Litecoin: how real is the threat to Scrypt and your coins?

 TL;DR

 A sober look at two separate quantum risks to Litecoin: Shor's algorithm against ECDSA signatures, and Grover's against the Scrypt hash.
-One matters.
-One barely does.
+One matters, one barely does.

 The two attack surfaces, plainly